1and1/ioc-unit/README.md

 * to work with ExceptionMappers, ObjectMappers, everything annotated by @Provider
 * not if you want to check the authentication and authorization support.

+Use this module **standalone** (without `ioc-unit-validate`) whenever the test is purely about the REST/JAX-RS layer: resource dispatch, marshalling/unmarshalling, providers, exception mapping, authorization.
+Note: `resteasy-validator-provider` (pulled in automatically, see below) only wires RESTEasy's own `@Valid` request/response interceptor — it does **not** by itself produce a CDI `jakarta.validation.ValidatorFactory` bean.
+If your test needs real Bean Validation constraint violations enforced (not just RESTEasy's interceptor plumbing), add `ioc-unit-validate` as well.

+# Where can ioc-unit-validate help
+## My Testcode needs
+* real `jakarta.validation` (Bean Validation) constraints (`@NotNull`, `@Size`, custom constraints, ...) to actually be enforced on CDI bean method parameters/return values or on injected objects, throwing `ConstraintViolationException` like a real container would.
+* a real, injectable `jakarta.validation.ValidatorFactory`/`Validator`, without any REST/JAX-RS
+  layer involved.

+Use this module **standalone** (without `ioc-unit-resteasy`) for plain CDI/service-level tests that validate objects or method arguments directly — no HTTP dispatch needed.
+Combine it with `ioc-unit-resteasy` only when a test needs to verify that invalid REST request bodies actually trigger Bean Validation end-to-end through a JAX-RS resource.

 # Where can ioc-unit help
 ## My Testcode needs to
 * Inject Testalternatives in an easy way, without having to do big configurations in extra beans.xml